Thom711/superpy/readme.md

 Remember: Prepend each command with: python main.py

 You can run the following commands:
+    - '--help' : List of all commands and optional arguments.

     - 'reinit' : Clear the stock and sold files, reset the id counters.